texasbe2trill/constellation-engine/README.md

 # constellation-engine

-A dependency graph–driven system for reasoning about failure propagation, blast radius, and architectural risk in complex systems.
+Constellation is an open-source dependency reasoning engine designed to explain how failures propagate through complex systems.

+It models systems as dependency graphs and combines deterministic analysis with bounded AI reasoning to surface blast radius, fragility, and architectural risk — with correctness, reliability, and security as first-class concerns.